 Tait McKenzie was born in Lanark County, Ontario, where his father, emigrated to Canada from Kelso, Scotland, in 1858 and became minister of the Free Church of Scotland in Almonte.

-A childhood friend was James Naismith, the inventor of basketball (also Human of Small Town), with whom he attended McGill University.
+A childhood friend was James Naismith, the inventor of basketball (People of Small Town), with whom he attended McGill University.